top of page

 They exited the bar and stepped back out into the blazing heat.
 Cecilia squinted as her eyes readjusted.
 At the curb was a white sanitation truck, and behind it was a similarly-colored sedan.
 As she was led towards the car she noticed that three Tanzanian policemen toting compact rifles were loitering in the rear of the truck.
 They sat upon the rear bumper, cigarettes teetering upon their lips as they watched the group pass.

-Business reached ahead and opened the rear door of the car, placing his hand on top of Cecila’s head and pushing her inside.
+Business reached ahead and opened the rear door of the car, placing his hand on top of Cecilia’s head and pushing her inside.
 Davy slid in next to her.
 The door was shut behind him, and Tourist took the wheel while Business took his seat on the passenger side, ahead of Davy.

 Cecilia watched through the windshield as the policemen on the sanitation truck ahead extinguished their cigarettes and took hold of the handles on the back.
 The rest of the entourage finished filing into the cab of the truck, and with a rumble, it lurched forward.
 The car sputtered to life and followed.